wiwa1978/blog-hugo-netlify/content/devops/2019-11-23-AWS_Terraform_Gitlab.md

 The rest of the file is pretty self-explanatory in my view.
 We will validate our TF files, we will make a TF plan and we will apply the configuration.
 We have added the ‘when: manual’ statement to the apply stage because we want Gitlab to ask for our confirmation before deploying our infrastructure.

-It’s important you call the above file ‘.gitlab-ci.yml’.
+It’s important you call the below file ‘.gitlab-ci.yml’.

 ```python
 image: